Cohomology of the basic unramified PEL unitary Rapoport-Zink space of signature $(1,n-1)$: The cohomology of a closed Bruhat-Tits stratum

-\paragraph{}Given an irreducible unipotent representation $\rho_{\lambda}$, there is a combinatorical way to determine the Harish-Chandra series to which it belongs, as we recalled in \cite{muller} 4.6.
+Given an irreducible unipotent representation $\rho_{\lambda}$, there is a combinatorical way to determine the Harish-Chandra series to which it belongs, as we recalled in \cite{muller} Section 2.
 We consider the Young diagram of $\lambda$.
 We call \textbf{domino} any pair of adjacent boxes in the diagram.
 It may be either vertical or horizontal.
 We remove dominoes from the diagram of $\lambda$ so that the resulting shape is again a Young diagram, until one can not proceed further.
 This process results in the Young diagram of the partition $\Delta_t$ for some $t\geq 0$, and it is called the \textbf{$2$-core} of $\lambda$.
 It does not depend on the successive choices for the dominoes.
 Then, the representation $\rho_{\lambda}$ has cuspidal support $(L_t,\rho_t)$ if and only if $\lambda$ has $2$-core $\Delta_t$.
-For instance, the diagram $\lambda = (3^2,2^2,1)$ given in \ref{DefYoungDiagram} has $2$-core $\Delta_1$, as it can be determined by the following steps.
+For instance, the diagram $\lambda = (3^2,2^2,1)$ has $2$-core $\Delta_1$, as it can be determined by the following steps.
 We put crosses inside the successive dominoes that we remove from the diagram.
-Thus, the unipotent representation $\rho_{\lambda}$ of $\mathrm U_{11}(\mathbb F_q)$ or $\mathrm{GU}_{11}(\mathbb F_q)$ has cuspidal support $(L_1,\rho_1)$, so in particular it is a principal series representation.